eloitanguy/jej/README.md

 Given a tweet text and numeric data associated to the user, our objective is to estimate the number of retweets the tweet gets.

-The data is available at https://www.kaggle.com/c/covid19-retweet-prediction-challenge-2020/data?select=data ; downloading it into data/ is required for running this repository's code.
+The data is available [on Kaggle](https://www.kaggle.com/c/covid19-retweet-prediction-challenge-2020/data?select=data), downloading it into data/ is required for running this repository's code.

 The repository is the outcome of many approaches to this problem, the final proposition being composed of two models: